Daith Titanium Piercing Jewelry ASTM F-136

 Daith and migraines: putting things into perspective

-The Daith is sometimes presented as an “anti-migraine piercing”.
-If this topic interests you, we explain what you need to know in the FAQ below . in order to clearly distinguish the aesthetic dimension from any medical promise.
+The Daith piercing is sometimes presented as an “anti-migraine” piercing.
+If you are interested in this topic, we explain what you need to know in the FAQ below , in order to clearly distinguish the aesthetic aspect from any medical claims.

 To complete your ear project, you can also explore our other collections: